ygo74/searchbot/docs/01-llm-basic/03-chat-completion/00-index.md

 ---
 layout: default
+parent: LLM basic
-title: Chatbot scope
+title: Chat Completion
-nav_order: 7
+nav_order: 3
-has_children: true
+has_children: false
 ---

+## Objectives

 - Define the scope of the chatbot and the value that it is expected to provide.
 - Understand the target audience of the chatbot, including details such as cultural habits, demographics or language preferences.